Louise Shadduck: Early career

-She was the first female administrative assistant to an Idaho governor, serving Governor Robins from 1946 until 1950.
-She left writing for The Press in 1948 but continued to sell freelance stories.
-The Press published these stories under her "This and That" column.
-She continued in that office with his successor Leonard B. Jordan, until 1952 when U.S. Senator Henry Dworshak finally convinced her to come to Washington and work for him.
-In 1952, Shadduck spoke for Eisenhower's and his "I Like Ike" campaign, sharing a head table with the future president.
-She spoke in support of his peace time nuclear policy in a nationally televised speech at the Republican National Convention.
+She was the first female administrative assistant to an Idaho governor, serving Governor Robins for four years from 1946 until 1950.
+She left writing for The Press in 1948 but continued to occasionally write and sell freelance stories and columns.
+The Press in Coeur d'Alene published these stories under her "This and That" by-lined column.
+She continued in that office with his successor, 23rd Governor Leonard B. Jordan (1899–1983, served 1951–1955), for another year until 1952 when again Idaho's then still U.S. Senator Henry Dworshak finally convinced her to come to the federal national capital city of Washington, D.C. and work for him on his staff on Capitol Hill at the United States Capitol.
+During the 1952 presidential election campaign, Shadduck spoke for Republican Party presidential candidate and former United States Army commanding general in Europe during the earlier Second World War of Dwight D. Eisenhower (1890–1969, served 1953–1961), and his "I Like Ike" themed election campaign, sharing a head table with the retired general and briefly Columbia University president and future 34th president.
+She spoke in support of his peace-time nuclear policy proposals given in a nationally televised acceptance of his nomination speech at the 1952 Republican National Convention in Chicago.

-In 1956 she made a run for United States Congress, against Democrat Gracie Pfost for the First District Congressional seat from Idaho.
-It was the first time in United States history where both major parties chose female candidates in a congressional race.
-During this time she also helped Eisenhower in his re-election campaign for US president.
-She spoke at the Cow Palace in San Francisco in 1956, addressing the GOP National Convention.